viswateja77/ibotta_assessment/README.md

   the query results will be stored in this path.

   ### Database:<br>
-  The database .db file is stored in this location.
+  The database .db file is stored in this location.<br>

+  ###Queries.txt has the queries for the questions asked and description for each of them.